ciao-chung/ciao-vue-dialog/README.md

 You should use this two event be carefully

-Here is example which commit accept action, when press Enter key
+Here is example which commit accept action when user press Enter key

 ```html
 <template>